-In just six years, the Ministry of Health has grown its adoption of the ECHO Model from one program, addressing HIV/AIDS, to becoming an ECHO “Superhub” – or a regional partner who trains and helps new Hubs launch.
+In just six years, the Zambia Ministry of Health has grown its adoption of the ECHO Model from one program, addressing HIV/AIDS, to becoming an ECHO “Superhub” – a regional partner who trains and supports new ECHO Hubs to launch and grow.

 “What makes the ECHO network work in Zambia?
 It’s people understanding our credibility as part of the Minister of Health’s agenda,” says Dr. Lloyd Mulenga, the ministry’s national director for infectious disease.

-ECHO provided a way for the Ministry of Health to have cost-effective, faster training at scale, instead of spending time and money moving people for in-person training.
+ECHO provides a way for the Zambia Ministry of Health to have cost-effective, efficient and more equitable training and capacity building at scale, instead of spending time and money moving people for in-person training.

-“Because ECHO is a recognized program under the directorate of clinical care and diagnostics at our Ministry of Health, ECHO expedites everything as a solution for coordination between various stakeholders and within ECHO communities of practice,” says Dr. Sambo Fwoloshi, infectious disease specialist and chief clinical mentor for the HIV and Tuberculosis ECHO Program.
+“Because ECHO is a recognized program under the directorate of clinical care and diagnostics at our Ministry of Health, ECHO expedites everything as a solution for coordination between various stakeholders and within ECHO communities of practice,” says Dr. Sombo Fwoloshi, infectious disease specialist and chief clinical mentor for the national HIV and Tuberculosis Programs.

 “Whenever there is an emerging issue, our Ministry of Health looks to ECHO, thinking: what will ECHO tell us in the next session on any upcoming public health threat,” says Dr. Mulenga.
 ECHO partners in Africa are working together and preparing response efforts for: Ebola, measles and mpox.